 I’m back!
-These last two months have been consumed with trying to finish up the last bit of my course work and cramming as many internship hours has humanly possible.
-Which has culminated into total exhaustion and a lot of take out food.
+These last two months have been consumed with trying to finish up the last bit of my coursework and cramming as many internship hours as humanly possible.
+Which has culminated into total exhaustion and a lot of takeout food.
 Finally I can see my regularly scheduled life on the horizon and I promise that will translate into the return of regular posting.

-First pre-heat the oven at 400 degrees.
-In a zip-loc bag marinate a pork tenderloin with your favorite balsamic vinaigrette and two sprigs of rosemary for 1 hour in the refrigerator.
+First pre-heat the oven to 400 degrees.
+In a Ziploc bag, marinate a pork tenderloin with your favorite balsamic vinaigrette and two sprigs of rosemary for 1 hour in the refrigerator.

 Meanwhile place two cups of green and red grapes on a baking sheet lined with a silicone mat.